Tuesday, April 12, 2016

 Once everyone was equipped we set off.
-The roads here were quiet, which seemed to fit quite nicely with the tranquility of the place.
-The nearby river was awash with long rowing boats, just waiting to be rowed away, but for the moment we off cycling.
+The roads here were quiet, which seemed to fit quite nicely with the tranquillity of the place.
+The nearby river was awash with long rowing boats, just waiting to be towed away, but for the moment we off cycling.

 Once we got going the scenery was fantastic, rice fields after rice fields with craggy looking mountainous knolls dotted all over the place, like giant monsters having all the same green coloured hair.
 They looked identical to the ones that we’d seen down in Halong Bay only two days ago.

 Our guide took us between ready for harvest paddies and across flowing streams.
 Our cycle was interesting.
 At one point we stopped, allowing the slower cyclists to catch up with us.